smokephisticated/smokephisticated/pages/bongs/bongs.md

 **If you're looking for refined simplicity; your search is over.**

-Introducing the bong that every stoner should have on his shelf: The Buoy Beaker Bong.
+Introducing the bong that every practical stoner should have on his shelf; The Buoy Beaker Bong.

 Sold by <a target="_blank" href="https://www.dopeboo.com?aff=43">DopeBoo.com</a>, and made by DankStop in the USA; this bong has a variety of features including: